neurodata/checklists/matrix.md

 - to compress n,
     1. subsample uniformly at random,
     2. k-means for large k (show means), or
-    3. "k-mediods" for large k (show medians)
+    3. "k-mediods" for large k (show mediods)
 - to compress d,
     1. subsample uniformly at random,
     2. PCA, or